Ron Beagle

 Ronald Beagle (February 7, 1934 – September 8, 2015) was an American football end.
 He played college football for the Navy Midshipmen, where he won the Maxwell Award in 1954.

 Early life

 Beagle was born in Hartford, Connecticut, but played high school football in Cincinnati.

 College career

 He entered the United States Naval Academy in 1952.
 A physical player, Beagle won All-American recognition in his junior and senior seasons during an era in which ends played 60 minutes.
 He won the Maxwell Award in 1954.
 Beagle finished his three-year career with 64 receptions for 849 yards (mostly from George Welsh) and eight touchdowns despite having a broken hand.

 He also was All-America in lacrosse.

 After football

-Beagle was selected by the Chicago Cardinals in the 17th round with the 197th pick of the 1956 NFL draft.
+Beagle was selected by the Chicago Cardinals in the 17th round with the 197th overall pick of the 1956 NFL draft.
 Before he was to join the Cardinals, he served four years in the United States Marines.
 He suffered a knee injury while playing football in the service and was never able to recover.
 He went into business in Sacramento, California.